-- Financial aid recipients must be matriculated students, pursuing college courses leading to a terminal degree (certificate, associate, or bachelor).
+- Matriculation - Financial aid recipients must be matriculated students, pursuing college courses leading to a terminal degree (certificate, associate, or bachelor).

-- Financial aid recipients must take college courses which apply directly toward their degree (certificate, associate, or bachelor).
+- Registration - Financial aid recipients must take college courses which apply directly toward their degree (certificate, associate, or bachelor).

-- Enrollment Changes – Any changes in enrollment status, such as number of credits, leave of absence, withdrawal, suspension, etc. may result in adjustments to your financial aid package.
-The student is responsible for the balance of his/her bill and all late fees resulting from adjustments.
+- Enrollment Changes – Any changes in enrollment status, such as number of credit hours registered may result in adjustments to your financial aid plan or semester bill.
+The student is responsible for the balance of their bill and any late fees accrued as a results.

-Financial aid awards are based on information provided by the student and are subject to revisions and/or cancellation at any time if: federal or state regulations change; federal, state, or institutional fund allocations change; estimated family contribution changes; student receives a scholarship, VA educational benefits, etc.; or an error is made in the calculation of your eligibility or award, whether by the federal aid servicer, private loan servicer, or Alfred State.
+Financial aid plans are based on information provided by the student and are subject to revisions and/or cancellation at any time if: federal or state regulations change; federal, state, or institutional fund allocations change; estimated family contribution changes; student receives a scholarship, VA educational benefits, etc.; or an error is made in the calculation of your eligibility or plan, whether by the federal aid servicer, private loan servicer, or Alfred State.
 The institution, state, and federal government are absolved of any and all responsibility for funding in the event that a grant and/or a loan or any other financial assistance is based upon fraudulent, inaccurate, or misleading information.